Mutilation of "Snippy" the horse: Reception and influence

 Linda Moulton Howe, seen here receiving an Emmy for her 1981 documentary on animal mutilations, popularized the Snippy case.

 The story was republished by the wider press and distributed nationwide; this case was the first to feature speculation that extraterrestrial beings and unidentified flying objects were associated with mutilation.
-By December 1, civilian UFO researched from NICAP reported that the case was "neither a UFO case nor particularly mysterious."
+By December 1, civilian UFO researchers from NICAP reported that the case was "neither a UFO case nor particularly mysterious."
 That week, Snippy's bones were turned over to a local veterinarian for preservation.
 Later press coverage mentions that the horse had been shot "in the rump".
 Two students from Alamosa State College confessed to sneaking out into the pasture and shooting the horse several weeks after the case was publicized.

 A subsequent investigation by the Condon Committee concluded that "There was no evidence to support the assertion that the horse's death was associated in any way to abnormal causes".
 In 1968, Edward Condon, leader of the committee, recalled the Snippy case as the "most bizarre" report that his group had investigated.

 In 1968, the story was further propagated by paranormal author John Keel and sci-fi comics creator Otto Binder.